RECENT POSTS

-Serial killers tend to develop habitual characteristics in their killing.
+Serial killers tend to develop chronic characteristics in their killing.
 A modus operandi in the manner in which they kill and sometimes a signature, a unique aspect within their murders tied to them as individuals.
 This can be trophy taking, staging of the body after death, or specific acts carried out either during or after the killing.

 Reference to serial killers who are addicted to murder is undoubtedly not new but the idea has received relatively little direct attention.
 Media such as television and film have regularly referred to addiction when portraying multiple murders.
 A concept that appears to make a good storyline.
 The hugely popular American TV series ‘Dexter’ has been running since 2006 portraying a blood-spatter analyst who is compelled to kill the perpetrators of crime who are not adequately punished by the legal system and is unable to stop himself from doing so.